Zendesk automations explained: Features, limitations, and alternatives

 Frequently asked questions

 Zendesk automations generally refer to both Triggers (instant reactions) and Automations (time-based rules).
-This guide explores their specific features, practical limitations, and smarter alternatives for support teams to enhance their operations.
+This guide explores their professional features, key considerations for scaling, and complementary alternatives for support teams to further enhance their operations.

 Triggers run instantly when a ticket is created or updated, perfect for immediate actions like sending confirmations or routing.
-Automations are time-based, checking tickets hourly for criteria like inactivity, ideal for follow-ups and housekeeping tasks.
+Automations are time-based, checking tickets hourly for criteria like inactivity, ideal for follow-ups and maintaining organized workflows.

-They can be used for smarter ticket routing based on keywords, SLA management by alerting agents to deadlines, sending automated customer satisfaction surveys, and automatically closing old, solved tickets to keep your views tidy.
+They can be used for smart ticket routing based on keywords, SLA management by alerting agents to deadlines, sending automated customer satisfaction surveys, and automatically closing solved tickets to keep your views optimized.

-The blog highlights that a sandbox environment for safe testing is only available on Zendesk's expensive Suite Enterprise plan.
-Alternatives like eesel AI offer powerful simulation modes to test performance risk-free on thousands of past tickets before live deployment.
+The blog highlights that a sandbox environment for safe testing is a powerful feature available on Zendesk's Suite Enterprise plan.
+Additionally, complementary tools like eesel AI offer simulation modes to test performance alongside your existing Zendesk setup.

-Yes, eesel AI is presented as a modern alternative that integrates smoothly with Zendesk.
-It uses AI to understand conversations, connects to all company knowledge sources, and allows for risk-free, selective deployment through its simulation engine.
+Yes, eesel AI is presented as a modern complementary option that integrates smoothly with Zendesk.
+It uses AI to understand conversations, connects to company knowledge sources, and allows for selective deployment to enhance your current Zendesk environment.